-We also expect to continue to rely on third party manufacturers for any drug required for commercial supply, and do not intend to build our own manufacturing capability.
+We also expect to continue to rely on third party manufacturers for any drug required for commercial supply and do not intend to build our own manufacturing capability.
 Successfully transferring complicated manufacturing techniques to contract manufacturing organizations and scaling up these techniques for commercial quantities is costly, time consuming and subject to potential difficulties and delays.
 For example, we rely on Lonza to manufacture TRC105 drug substance and separately license from Lonza its proprietary cell line and other methods of producing TRC105 drug substance.
 While we have the right to transfer the manufacture of TRC105 drug substance to additional or alternate suppliers and to sublicense Lonza's TRC105 manufacturing technology to such other suppliers under specified conditions, we may encounter delays in any such transfer due to the time and effort required for another party to understand and successfully implement Lonza's proprietary process.
-In February 2017 we entered into a long-term manufacturing agreement with an affiliate of Lonza for the manufacturing agreement, we and Lonza are in the process of transferring the TRC105 manufacturing process to a separate Lonza facility.
-This transfer may result in setbacks in replicating the current manufacturing process ta a new facility that has not previously manufactured TRC105.
+In February 2017, we entered into a long-term manufacturing agreement with an affiliate of Lonza for the manufacture of TRC105 drug substance intended for registration batches and future commercial supply if TRC105 receives regulatory approval.
+As part of the manufacturing agreement, we and Lonza are in the process of transferring the TRC105 manufacturing process to a separate Lonza facility.
+This transfer may result in setbacks in replicating the current manufacturing process at a new facility that has not previously manufactured TRC105.
 In particular, for biologics, it is not uncommon to experience setbacks and delays in process transfer, which may delay our ability to obtain regulatory approval or may result in higher costs to manufacture commercial drug product than we currently expect.